griffithlab/pVACtools/docs/pvacseq/output_files.rst

    * - ``DNA_VAF``
      - Tumor DNA variant allele frequency (VAF) at this position.
    * - ``tier``
-     - A tier corresponding to the suitability of variants for use in vaccines.
+     - A tier suggesting the suitability of variants for use in vaccines.

 The pVACseq Aggregate Report Tiers
 __________________________________